RPiPat/hello-world/README.md

 # hello-world
 first view into github, ideas, other stuff

-omfg, this is SO different from my master :ooooo
+omfg, this is SO different from my master :oooo